DenKuznets/rsschool-cv/cv.md

 ## About me

 I've been doing web development since 2022.
-I keep studying new technologies and follow the latest frontend innovations.
+I keep learning new technologies and follow the latest frontend innovations.
 My knowledge of English allows me to receive information first-hand without waiting for translation.
 I have some experience in commercial development.
 I worked in a web studio collaborating with a backend programmer and web designer and now know how to work in a team, meet a deadline while keeping all the important parts of a site pixel perfect to Figma design.

 ---